Sales Team Compensation Done Right

 There are three basic ways to structure a sales compensation plan: 1) Large salary + Smaller Commissions, 2) Small salary + larger commissions, or 3) Full commission.
-Companies with in-house sales teams typically use 1).
-Many outsourcing companies use 3).
-Here at Netpique we use 2).
+Companies with in-house sales teams typically use #1.
+Most outsourcing companies use #3.
+At Netpique, we operate under the #2 model.

-To understand why Netpique sales outsourcing chooses that sweet spot right in the middle, it's important to take a look at what a properly designed compensation plan can do for your company.
+To understand why Netpique chooses that sweet spot right in the middle, it's important to take a look at what a properly designed compensation plan can do for your company.

 Align Your Interests

 The reason that all three of the possible compensation plans include a commission component is that the purpose of commissions is to align your company's interests with your sales representatives' interests.
 You want your sales representatives to make money when your company does, so that they will want to do the hard work to make that happen.